rogosher/Arduboy/README.md

 Arduboy Library
 ===============
-This documentation provides provides installation and instructions for using the Arduboy Library.
+This documentation provides provides instructions for installating and using the Arduboy Library.

 ## Using the Library
 To use the Arduboy library, it must be installed and then included in your project.